apslight/Sample-Code/README.md

 # Sample-Code
-Sample code of GSoC'18 proposal using the Boost Graph Library.
+Example code using the Boost Graph Library.

 # How to run code..??
 Install boost: